Sindhu-Davuluri/Hybrid-Evolutionary-Algorithm-for-Biomarker-Discovery-on-Biomedical-Datasets/README.md

 # MEvA-LightGBM
-An open source biomarker discovery tool based on a multi-objective Evolutionary algorithm and the LightGBM Classifier.
+An Hybrid biomarker discovery tool based on a multi-objective Evolutionary algorithm and the LightGBM Classifier.
 Benchmarked on Ornics dataset.
 With MEvA-LightGBM, the performance of the LightGBM Classifiers is enhanced, achieving better overall performance and/or the simplicity of the final models

 <h2>Flowchart</h2>
 <img src="representation.png">